Far North Line: Current passenger services

 On Sundays the services are even less frequent, with just 1 tpd (2 in the summer) to/from Kyle of Lochalsh, 1 tpd to/from Invergordon, 3 tpd to/from Tain, and just a single train each way running all the way to/from Wick.

 With the exception of some Wick services, all trains are timetabled to stop at every intermediate station.
 Dunrobin Castle station is only open during the summer months; no services call there in the winter.

-The stations at Culrain, Invershin, Rogart, Dunrobin Castle, Kildonan, Kinbrace, Altnabreac and Scotscalder are designated as request stops: passengers wishing to board the train at these stations must press a button at a designated kiosk on the platform (except at Altnabreac, where passengers need to flag the train by raising their arm – see above), while those wishing to alight must inform the on-board guard to arrange for the train to stop.
+The stations at Culrain, Invershin, Rogart, Dunrobin Castle, Kildonan, Kinbrace, Altnabreac and Scotscalder are designated as request stops: passengers wishing to board the train at these stations must press a button at a designated kiosk on the platform, while those wishing to alight must inform the on-board guard to arrange for the train to stop.
 If there are no passengers wishing to get on or off the train, it will pass through without stopping.

 Since 2000, trains to and from Wick have run via Thurso.
 On arrival at Georgemas Junction from Inverness, trains reverse to serve Thurso, then reverse again from Thurso to run back to Georgemas Junction (stopping there for a second time) and continue on to Wick.
 This procedure is mirrored for Inverness-bound services.

 Services between Inverness and Wick typically have a journey time of about 4 hours 20 minutes end-to-end.